oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 Finally, taking into account letter frequencies, make up reasons why the remaining letters are placed.

 * The letter n is the first letter of nine.
-* Lower case r looks a bit like a mirror image of 7.
+* Lower case r looks like a mirror image of 7.
 * Lower case m looks like an incomplete 8 on its side.
 * The letter w has four lines forming it.
-* The letter o gets its Dominic system position.
+* The letter o looks like a 0.
-* The letter u looks a bit like a v.
+* The letter u looks like a v.
 * The letter j goes with the g.
 * Letters x and y are unassigned and don't change the number value of a word.